david-shattuck/thanahcoin/README.md

 ThanahCoin transactions can be viewed here: https://etherscan.io/token/0xc7b4cab2a65d1d70d3e418aa18c3cc2da4215ef6

-ThanahCoin Guide.docx contains detailed step-by-step instructions for how to use ThanahCoin.
+ThanahCoinGuide.docx contains detailed step-by-step instructions for how to use ThanahCoin.